Orejas Pan Dulce (Orejitas) – Muy Bueno

 What is an Orejas pastry in English?

-What do Italians call Palmiers?
+What do Italians name Palmiers?

 What are Orejitas?

-Are Palmiers healthy?
+Are Palmiers wholesome?

 More Recipes